 In implementation of PSI’s supply chain and issuance of sub-agreements, PSI follows the regulatory guidelines based on the US Government Trafficking in Persons wording in all commodity and consultant contracts as well as integrating Modern Slavery Act requirements into UK-funded awards.
 PSI requires its vendors to prohibit activities directly related to modern day slavery and trafficking in persons.
 Additionally, it requires entities to report any credible violations to PSI and cooperate with any investigations or corrective actions.

 PSI is committed to continue taking actions which affirm its zero-tolerance approach to modern slavery.
-In an ongoing effort to improve compliance around modern slavery and human trafficking requirements, in 2020 PSI is undertaking a further review of the risks in its supply chain and with its subrecipients and will assess any areas where risk mitigation around modern slavery can be enhanced.
+In an ongoing effort to improve compliance around modern slavery and human trafficking requirements, in 2021 PSI undertook a further desk review of the risks in its supply chain and with its subrecipients and assessed any areas where risk mitigation around modern slavery can be enhanced.

 PSI will not tolerate any forms of abuse or modern-day slavery in its work or supply chains and has incorporated preventive measures into its policies guiding proper behavior and procedures for PSI personnel and into our vendor and sub-agreement templates.